firecracker-microvm/firecracker/docs/network-setup.md

 **Note:** The IP of the TAP device should be chosen such that it's not in the same subnet as the IP address of the host.

-We'll use **NAT** for routing packets from the TAP device to `eth0` - you might want to consider a bridge interface instead in order to connect the guest to your local network (LAN), for which you can check out the _Advanced: Bridge-based routing_ section.

-Firstly, we'll need to enable IPv4 forwarding on the system.
+We'll need to enable IPv4 forwarding on the system.
 ```bash
 echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
 ```